 Housing Discrimination

-The Fair Housing Act prohibits the denial of housing to individuals from protected classes.
-Property owners also must not discriminate against families with children.
+The Fair Housing Act prohibits discriminatory practices such as the denial of housing to individuals from protected classes.
+Property owners in North Carolina, West Virginia, and other states across the country also must not discriminate against families with children.
+You can file a lawsuit for discrimination in violation of the housing act.

 Denying People the Right to Vote